I sit beside the fire and think

 For writers: send your stories to firstname.lastname@example.org mailto:email@example.com.
 The contest is anonymous and the story can't be posted publicaly until the results of the challenge are announced.
 Aragorn or Legolas don't have to be main characters, but at least one of them must be mentioned in the story.

-For artists: Submit your picture into the Teitho gallery folder of Arda-Inspired http://arda-inspired.deviantart.com/
+For artists: Submit your picture into the Teitho gallery folder of Arda-Inspired http://arda-inspired.deviantart.com/ at deviantArt.
+The picture should be new, drawn specifically for the challenge.
+State that you are submitting it to the contest in the artist's comments.

 Happy writing and drawing!